Data Storage Devices 101: A Guide to All Devices Used To Store Data and Images

 Data Storage.

 Losing all of your files, photos, and stored data is a scary thought, isn’t it?
 We store so much of our personal and business lives on digital devices that the idea of a corrupted or damaged drive can be as scary and impactful as identify theft.
-Today, the most common failures that lead to lost data take place on MicroSD cards and USB based flash drives.
-Coming soon, Solid State Drives (SSD) will be a primary storage device as well.
+Today, the most common failures that lead to lost data take place across SSDs (especially NVMe drives), MicroSD cards, USB flash drives, and traditional hard drives.
+SSDs have become the primary storage device in modern computers, and SSD failures from controller death and FTL corruption now drive a major portion of our recovery work.

 microSD Drives: Today we have a few sub categories, microSDHC & microSDXC.
 These handy devices can become damaged out of the blue.
 They are among the most commonly impaired, as so many cell phones and other devices (such as tablets or smartphones) have adapters where MicroSD cards are inserted to store device data.
 Constant or improper insertion can lead to damage.
 More about micro SD card data recovery.